isadhwani/Husky-Coin-Tracker/README.md

 # Husky Coin Tracker

-This repository contains the CS4550 final project for Isaac Sadhwani, Bryce Erickson, Harry Allex, Kevin Park and Patrick Buck.
-Our project is a crypto paper trading and portfolio app with an astro frontend and a go backend.
-Our database is pocketbase and interacts with our code using CRUD endpoints.
+Husky Coin Tracker  is a crypto paper trading and portfolio app with an astro frontend and a go backend.
+The application complete with real time price updates, customizable graphs and account balance and transaction history.

 ## Hosting
 We purchased this domain and hosted it https://www.huskycointracker.com/

+Note: This domain is no longer active

 ## How to Run Locally
 First, install the necessary node packages with